-Currently, induced velocity models are only implemented for helicopter rotors.
+Currently, induced velocity models are only implemented for helicopter and cycloidal rotors.
+For the latter, see Section B.1.3.
 Originally, this type of element was known as rotor, and the original syntax is preserved for backwards compatibility.

 The syntax of the helicopter rotor induced velocity element is: